 One can see similar deeds in films made in Hollywood.
 Having made their decision, captain Lugosi had the cannons positioned to their places as if he wanted to face the upcoming attack; he had all of them loaded with gunpowder and sulfurous cannonballs and put a burning fuse connected to them.
 At late night he had the gates opened and had lots of straw spread on the bridge to soften the noise of the horses.
 They got prepared to sneak out: even the women put on armor and helmets and took to sabers.

-After this, they left the castle without being noticed by the Turk guards.
+After this, they left the castle without being noticed by the Turkish guards.
 When they reached the enemy’s lines, the fuse ignited the cannons and a hellish volley struck the Turks’ guardposts.
 The cannons were loaded with double and triple loads and shot two balls apiece and the copper cannons also exploded with huge peals.

 By today, the castle of Csanád has been totally diminished.